padogrid/bundle-geode-1-docker-debezium_ksql_kafka/README_HEADER.md

-This bundle serves as a template for creating a new Geode bundle.
-Run `show_bundle bundle-geode-template` to see instructions.
+This bundle integrates Hazelcast with Debezium and Confluent KSQL for ingesting initial data and CDC records from MySQL into a Hazelcast cluster via a Kafka sink connector included in the `padogrid` distribution.